 1922 Father and son playwriting team J. C. Nugent and Elliott Nugent come up with Kempy.
 They also star in the comedy of mixed-up lovers, staged by Augustin Duncan.
 Performances run at Broadway's Belmont Theatre beyond the season.

 1926 Identical twins Anthony Shaffer and Peter Shaffer are born in Liverpool, England.
-Both go on to become successful playwrights, with Peter writing Equus and Amadeus, and Peter writing the long-running thriller Sleuth.
+Both go on to become successful playwrights, with Peter writing Equus and Amadeus, and Anthony writing the long-running thriller Sleuth.

 1951 Tommy Trinder and Pat Kirkwood are Fancy Free at London's Prince of Wales Theatre.
 The revue is staged by Charles Henry.
 Sketches and lyrics are by Barbara Gordon and Basil Thomas.
 There are 369 performances.